Balancing the needs of our ego and our soul is one of the primary goals of spiritual development. You can learn how to do it.

 The influence of social programming fills our culture.
 It comes through all forms of propaganda.
 It fills Radio, TV news, and religious programming.
 This propaganda is harmful to both our minds and our soul.
 It can be a dominant force to control our minds by appealing to our Ego.
 Thus, adding to the imbalance of our Ego.
 We need a healthy mind and soul to achieve the proper balance.

 Without our ego to filter perception, the would receive too much input from our bodies and our environment.
 That being said, it is important to examine the programming to make sure we balance it.
+So learning how to balance head and heart isn’t always easy to achieve.

-Several things reinforce the control fo the Ego; the roles we play, the self-talk we repeat, and the beliefs we assert.
+Several things reinforce the control of the Ego; the roles we play, the self-talk we repeat, and the beliefs we assert.
 These are all filters that limit our perception.
 We also project them into the world whether or not we realize it.
 This is a part of the non-verbal communication that is always going on.

 The Laws of Attraction